LukeThornton92/Milestone-Project-1-OTP/README.md

 * As a user, I want to see upcoming live shows locations and dates.
 * As a user, I want to learn more about the band.
 * As a user, I want to navigate my way to all available social media accounts.
-* As a user, I want to join a mailing list to be informed that they are coming to location near me.
+* As a user, I want to join a mailing list to be informed when they are coming to location near me or selling merchendise.

 ### **Site Aims:**
 * To be a proffesional first impression to the industry.